MyIP Access

 1. Go to IAM → Roles → Create role.

-2. Select Trusted entity type → Another AWS account.
+2. Select Trusted entity type → Custom trust policy.

 3. Enter the MyIP Access AWS Account ID shown in your dashboard.